 Remember: if you don’t have knowledge in the field, it’s likely your venture will end up quickly and bitterly.

 Realty Shares offers investors to join as little as $5000 and boasts diversification, transparency and monthly or quarterly cash flow.

-Fundrise requires just $1000 minimum investment and offers short-term investment opportunities.
-Bear in mind that only US resident can participate.
+Fundrise requires just a $1000 minimum investment and offers short-term investment opportunities.
+Bear in mind that only US residents can participate.

 Realty Mogul offers potential investors a wide range of commercial real estate.
 In addition, according to their website, they have a 200-year history and never offer high-risk investments.